mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 Copy the primary endpoint and paste into a new browser tab.
 You should see the contents of the index.html file.

 ### Destroy infrastructure
 Now delete the Azure resources using terraform destroy.
-This command terminates resources managed by your Terraform project.
-This command is the inverse of terraform apply in that it terminates all the resources specified in your Terraform state.
+This command terminates resources managed by my Terraform project.
+This command is the inverse of terraform apply in that it terminates all the resources specified in my Terraform state.
 It does not destroy resources running elsewhere that are not managed by the current Terraform project.

 ```bash
 $ terraform destroy --auto-approve